DAY 1: Sunday, September 21, 2025

 Industry application and case examples

-Ellen Cannady, Eli Lilly, USAFDA guidance on human radiolabeled mass balance studies and regulatory perspectives
+Ellen Cannady, Eli Lilly, USAFDA guidance on human radiolabeled mass balance studies

 Karin Fawkner, Medical Products Agency, Sweden